liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/04-rendering-settings.markdown

 ## Adding Settings to the JavaScript Component [](id=adding-settings-to-the-javascript-component)

-The JavaScript component needs to know about the new settings.
+The JavaScript component must know about the new settings.
 First configure them as attributes of the component:

     ATTRS: {
         mask: {